 Joe identifies as a femme boy, non-binary and trans.
 We also talk about socialisation and reinforcing gender stereotypes, performing gender versus living gender, medical versus social transitioning, mental health struggles, how being willing to get it wrong is better than staying silent when it comes to supporting people, and the benefits of simplifying life.
 [Transcript coming soon.]

 Felix is non-binary transgender and describes their sexuality as queer.
 We also talk about the difficulty with fitting in boxes, having to perform gender, how body and identity are different, the binariness in teaching and sports, and how you can figure out your gender at any age.
-[Transcript coming soon]
+[Transcript available.]

 Sophia identifies as gender-transcendent and welcomes all pronouns.
 We talk about the physical experience, spirituality, vibration and energy, the divine feminine, the female body, menstruation, Premenstrual Dysphoric Disorder (PMDD), sex, and embodying the genital energy of both sexes.
 We talk about gender as a role, archetype or presentation, and also conditioning, oppression of the feminine, reclaiming identity, healing, and a vision for the future.